0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 ![User draw](assets/images/draw_alert.png)

-This alert is when the users pick loses to the opponent.
+-This alert is when the users pick loses to the opponent.

 ![User Loss](assets/images/loss_alert.png)

 * Another 2 alerts show when the game is over and who is the winner or loser.

-This is a win.
+- This is a win.

 ![Match Win](assets/images/game_win_alert.png)

-This is a loss
+* This is a loss

 ![Match Loss](assets/images/game_loss_alert.png)